bug400/pyilper/INSTALL.md

 A virtual environment is a directory tree that contains a dedicated Python runtime version with pyILPER and all the necessary library and software components to run this software for the current user.
 This environment must be "activated" (see below) and it works isolated from the operating systems or other environments.

+Installing pyILPER in a virtual environment does not affect your system configuration.

 A virtual environment can be removed by simply removing the directory in question.
+This does not affect the pyILPER configuration files.

+See [this guide](https://docs.python.org/3/library/venv.html#how-venvs-work) if you want to know more about virtual Python environments.

 3. Activate the virtual Python environment

-The virtual environment is activated by calling an activation script.
+To use a virtual Python environment an activation script must be called.
 An activated environment is indicated in the prompt string.

 4. Install pyILPER and runtime components

-This step fetches pyILPER and the necessary runtime components (Qt6, PySide6 language bindings, pyserial) from the [Python Package Index](https://pypi.org), which is the official third-party software repository for Python.
+This step fetches pyILPER and the necessary runtime components (Qt6, PySide6 language bindings, pySerial) from the [Python Package Index (PyPi)](https://pypi.org), which is the official third-party software repository for Python.
 You can also install additional software in the environment from the Python Package Index.

 <b>Warning: always call the Python interpreter "python3" if you create a virtual environment and "python" after the environment has been activated!!!</b>